Components Overview

 ✅ Use them if:

-- You need that specific functionality (form, table, router, etc.)
+- You need that specific functionality (form, router, etc.)

 - You want store-integrated, predictable behavior